ebuchman/blog/content/posts/coins-history.md

 decreased with the mint policy.
 When Pepin's son Charlemagne took over, he saw to it that the coinage was strengthened even further, and standardized under royal authority across the empire.
-Thus he set a new standard for the quality of silver coinage in Europe - the _denier carolingienne_, weighing about 1.7g of silver.[^charlemagne]
+Thus he set a new standard for the quality of silver coinage in Europe - the _denier carolingienne_.[^charlemagne]

 This return to silver coinage led to the flourishing of a peasant agricultural economy and a return of markets for peasants to meet and exchange goods for coin.
 It also engendered occasional inter-regional markets, like the Fairs of St Denis, just North of Paris, which seem to arise in the 7th c, and prosper through the 9th.
-The silver deniers are the money of the markets, the money of the fairs.[^st denis] But it was a new money, unlike that of Byzantium or the old Rome.[^denier-quote]
+The silver deniers were the money of the markets, the money of the fairs.[^st denis] But it was a new money, unlike that of Byzantium or the old Rome.[^denier-quote]